osgi/osgi.enroute.site/_doc/100-about-osgi.md

 The fundamental concept that enables such a system is modularity.
 Modularity, simplistically said, is about assuming less.
 Modularity is about keeping things local and not sharing.
 It is hard to be wrong about things you have no knowledge of and make no assumptions about them.
 Therefore, modularity is at the core of the OSGi specifications and embodied in the bundle concept.
 In Java terms, a bundle is a plain old JAR file.
 However, where in standard Java everything in a JAR is completely visible to all other JARs, OSGi hides everything in that JAR unless explicitly exported.
 A bundle that wants to use another JAR must explicitly import the parts it needs.
 By default, there is no sharing.

 Though the code hiding and explicit sharing provides many benefits (for example, allowing multiple versions of the same library being used in a single VM), the code sharing was only there to support OSGi services model.
-The services model is about bundles that collaborate. the service model is about turing the giant trees into tooth picks.
+The services model is about bundles that collaborate. the service model is about turning the giant trees into tooth picks.

-## Services
+## Nano-Services

 The reason we needed the service model is because Java shows how hard it is to write collaborative with only class sharing.
 The standard solution in Java is to use factories that use dynamic class loading and statics.
 For example, if you want a `DocumentBuilderFactory`, you call the static factory method `DocumentBuilderFactory.newInstance()`.
 Behind that façade, the `newInstance` methods tries every class loader trick in the book (and some that aren’t) to create an instance of an implementation subclass of the `DocumentBuilderFactory` class.
 Trying to influence what implementation is used is non-trivial (services loader model, properties, conventions in class name), and usually global for the VM.
 Also it is a passive model.
 The implementation code can not do anything to advertise its availability, nor can the user list the possible implementations and pick the most suitable implementation.
 It is also not dynamic.
 Once an implementation hands out an instance, it can not withdraw that object, ever.
 Worst of all, the factory mechanism is a convention used in hundreds of places in the VM where each factory has its own unique API and configuration mechanisms.
 There is no centralized overview of the implementations to which your code is bound.
 In other words, a nightmare.